-Located in one of the campus’ busiest areas, the UW Husky Union (HUB) is a cornerstone of student life, housing student activities, food service, administrative offices, auditorium space, and more.
-Preservation of the building’s history was paramount, from the historic façade and 1949 Gothic arches to a 1950s mural and a one-of-a-kind bowling alley.
-The team exceled in addressing every unique condition and delivered a 21st century student life center.
+Located in one of the campus’ busiest areas, the UW Husky Union Building (HUB) is a cornerstone of student life, housing student activities, food service, administrative offices, auditorium space, and more.
+Preservation of the building’s history was paramount, from the historic façade and 1949 Gothic arches to a 1950s mural and a subterranean bowling alley.
+The team excelled in addressing every unique condition and delivered a 21st century student life center.

 The project is LEED Gold certified and was recognized with an ACUI Facility Design Award of Excellence as well as an AIA Civic Design Award.

 See the full story here.

 Project Team: Owner: University of Washington / Architect: Perkins&Will / Civil & Structural Engineer: Coughlin Porter Lundeen / General Contractor: Skanska USA Building / Mechanical & Electrical Engineer: Affiliated Engineers, Inc / Landscape Designer: GGN